-As you become more familiar with grief, try and throw away any preconceived notions you have about it following a set of stages or a timeline with a beginning, middle, and an end.
+As you become more familiar with grief, throw away any preconceived notions about it following a set of stages.
+Or about grief having a timeline with a beginning, middle, and an end.
 It's so tempting to believe in something that makes grief seem manageable.
 But how could anything unique to you and your relationship with your loved one possibly be so uniform?

 I'm sorry to say; grief can be unruly and unpredictable.
 Sometimes you hear the rumble of thunder before the grief storms hit, and sometimes they bubble up out of nowhere, but they do always subside.
 And it's through weathering these storms time and again that they incrementally become more bearable.
 Until eventually, you learn it's safe to go outside even though there's always the chance grief could cloud your day.

 Your grief will forever be a part of you because your loved one is forever a part of you - and this is the last thing I want to tell you (for now).
 Your loved one is never really gone from this world.
 No, they aren't physically "here" to look at, talk to, or hold, and that hurts like hell.
 But in mind, heart, and spirit - as a part of the past, present, and future - they are here.

 They are here as long as you are here to remember them.
 Hold onto this truth as you stand in this place where your loved one has left you and fight for it if you have to.
 It's the guiding light that will help you out of this place, and chances are it will be part of the foundation on which you build whatever comes next.